bowling233/TechStack/docs/软件/程序设计语言/C++.md

 strm.str(s); // copy s into strm
 ```

-An `istringstream` is often usedwhen wehavesomeworkto do on an entire line.
+An `istringstream` is often used when we have some work to do on an entire line.

 ```cpp
 string line, word; // will hold a line and word from input, respectively